avbpodcast/blockpickergame/README.md

 Entropy Generation:
 The indices of the 36 selected blocks, along with the coordinates of the 3x3 blocked area, are hashed using SHA-256 to produce a 256-bit entropy seed.

+Salting and other undisclosed ways of peppering are adding to the randomness and non-replayable randomness

 The entropy is displayed as a hexadecimal string.

 Mnemonic Generation: